 You cannot peg individuals into mass impersonal groups based on stereotypes.
 For example, do not assume that all retirees are interested in gardening, all women are interested in buying shoes, or all men are sports-crazy.
 These are examples of stereotyping groups of people that can lead to disastrous results in advertising and marketing.

-If grouping populations like cattle into marketing niches worked, why would major corporations still continue to invest so heavily in studying consumer habits and demographics?
-If this type of marketing philosophy worked well then anyone with a great business idea could make it simply by targeting.
-Obviously, this is not so.
+If grouping populations like cattle into marketing niches worked, why would major corporations continue to invest so heavily in studying consumer habits and demographics?
+If this type of marketing philosophy worked well, then anyone with a great business idea could make it simply by targeting.
+It is not so.

-In fact, even when it comes to "men's" products including sports items and expensive cars, women still spend more than men.
-According to a study in part conducted by WomenCertified, a women's consumer advocacy and retail training organization, women spend $4 trillion annually, accounting for 83% of all U.S. Consumer spending - or, an astounding two-thirds of the nation's gross national product.
+Even when it comes to "men's" products, including sports items and expensive cars, women still spend more than men.
+According to a study in part conducted by WomenCertified, a women's consumer advocacy and retail training organization, women spend $4 trillion annually, accounting for 83 percent of all U.S. Consumer spending—or, an astounding two-thirds of the nation's gross national product.

 When it comes to advertising, "marketing" studies that offer only cold statistics may play less of a role than you think in developing successful marketing strategies and advertising campaigns.

 Customers can be your best or worst source of advertising.
 Word of mouth referrals, especially in the age of the Internet, should not be undervalued.
 And, since consumers are more likely to complain than to compliment, it pays to have customer-friendly and trustworthy complaint resolution practices in place.

 It pays to see your customers as individuals, with common needs, but not as groups who, because of stereotype images, have lemming-like behaviors when it comes to making purchases.